lukogr/simple_firewall/README.md

     #--------------------------------------------------------------------

 ### Option 2 - define rules in configuration file ###
-All rules set in the simple_firewall_conf.py file are automaticaly applied by the application just after OpenFlow switch connect to the controller.
+All rules set in the simple_firewall_conf.py file are automaticaly applied by the simple_firewall application just after OpenFlow switch connects to the controller.

-Default configuration (to change) allow bidirectional ICMP traffic (ping) between 192.168.0.0 and 192.168.20.0 subnets:
+Example configuration (to change) allow bidirectional ICMP traffic (ping) between 192.168.0.0 and 192.168.20.0 subnets:

     firewall_rules = [
         {